Triaxial Magnetars as Sources of Fast Radio Bursts: Introduction

 \section{Introduction}

 Many properties of FRB are mysterious, not least why they emit high brightness radio bursts, a mystery they share with radio pulsars.
-Here I address three other mysteries within the popular and plausible magnetar model \citep{PP07,PP13,T13,L14,PC15,K16,S16} of FRB: \begin{enumerate} \item Why do the duty factors of repeating FRB and apparently non-repeating FRB differ by several orders of magnitude? \item Why does the activity of repeating FRB vary by large factors between episodes of intense activity and episodes of apparent inactivity? \item If the magnetar model of FRB is correct, why have their rotational periods not been found, unlike those of known magnetar Soft Gamma Repeaters (SGR) and Anomalous X-ray Pulsars (AXP, which are SGR between outbursts), whose 2--12 s rotational periods appear as large amplitude modulation of their emissions? \end{enumerate}
+Here I address three other mysteries within the popular and plausible magnetar model \citep{PP07,PP13,T13,L14,PC15,K16,S16} of FRB: \begin{enumerate} \item If the magnetar model of FRB is correct, why have their rotational periods not been found, unlike those of known magnetar Soft Gamma Repeaters (SGR) and Anomalous X-ray Pulsars (AXP, which are SGR between outbursts), whose 2--12 s rotational periods appear as large amplitude modulation of their emissions? \item Why does the activity of repeating FRB vary by large factors between episodes of intense activity and episodes of apparent inactivity? \item Why do the duty factors of repeating FRB and apparently non-repeating FRB differ by several orders of magnitude? \end{enumerate}

-In this paper I attribute these phenomena to a triaxial moment of inertia tensor of a magnetically and elastically (by stress frozen-in to the solid component) distorted neutron star.
-These differences may be enhanced if magnetar-FRB have larger magnetic fields than the known Galactic magnetar-SGR/AXP, implying larger triaxiality of magnetar-FRB moments of inertia.
-Triaxial neutron stars have been considered in other contexts \citep{WS24,SW24}.
+In this paper I attribute these phenomena to a triaxial moment of inertia tensor of a magnetically and possibly elastically (by stress frozen-in to the solid component) distorted neutron star.
+These differences may be enhanced if magnetar-FRB have larger magnetic fields than the known Galactic magnetar-SGR/AXP, implying larger asymmetry of magnetar-FRB moments of inertia.